omarFaruk99/task-management-server/README.md

    ```bash
    npm install
    ```
-2. Create a `.env` file in the project root based on `.env.example`:
+2. Create a `.env` file in the project root:

    ```ini
    PORT=5000